semgrep/semgrep-docs/docs/semgrep-supply-chain/getting-started.md

 <CiScheduling />

-:::note Rules updates
+:::note Rule updates

 If a rule is updated, findings generated against the updated rule are considered **new findings**, even if the previous version of the rule generated a finding.
-Because the finding is new, you'll receive notifications through the channels you've set up (e.g., Slack, email).
+The new finding is not affected by any triage actions on findings related to the previous version of the rule.
+Because the finding is new, you'll also receive notifications through the channels you've set up, such as Slack.
 :::

 ### Event-triggered scans